Serving all people by providing personalized health and wellness through exemplary care, education and research.

-After the Procedure: You will go home the day of the procedure or stay 1 night(s).
+After the procedure.
+You will go home the day of the procedure or stay 1 night.
 You will be given a rehabilitation program of exercises and physical therapy to strengthen your knee.
 This program may continue for 3 to 6 months.
-You will be given different options for pain management.
+You will be given different choices for pain management.

 Failure to tighten the ACL